mheap/nexmo-developer/_documentation/en/messages/10-dlc/Concepts/brand-vetting.md

 ## Request brand vetting from the Vonage API Developer Dashboard

->> Note: You may also make a request for brand vetting programatically via the [Vonage 10 DLC API](/api/10dlc).
+>> Note: You may also make a request for brand vetting programmatically via the [Vonage 10 DLC API](/api/10dlc).

 1. Navigate to [Vonage API dashboard > Brands and campaigns](https://dashboard.nexmo.com/sms/brands).
 2. Select the **Brand** for which you wish to apply for vetting.